riot/riot/doc/compare.md

 1. Riot uses virtual DOM and only the elements that have changed are updated causing less expensive DOM operations.

-2. The standard syntax is more verbose and needs more books to study.
-And Polymer adds some of it's own syntax to the stack.
+2. Polymer syntax is more complex and requires one to study more books.

 3. Individual components are imported with HTML `link rel="import"`.
 Polyfills must resort to queued up XHRs, which makes it painfully slow.
 Riot tags are imported with `script src` and multiple tags can be combined with regular tooling.

 4. Polymer uses two-way data binding while riot uses one-way data binding.

-5. No ability to perform server side rendering, which will be part of Riot on an upcoming version.
+5. No ability to perform server side rendering, which will be part of Riot in an upcoming version.

 ### 22x bigger